 Definition and Legal Implications

-A power of attorney (PoA) is a legal document that gives someone (the ‘attorney’) the authority to make decisions about property and finances on behalf of someone else (the ‘donor’).
-The legal implications of granting a PoA are substantial, as it allows the attorney to manage the donor’s bank accounts, make financial decisions, and carry out transactions as needed.
-It’s essential to understand that granting a PoA is a significant decision and should be made with careful consideration.
+A Lasting Power of Attorney (LPA) for Property and Financial Affairs is a legal document that gives someone (the ‘attorney’) the authority to make decisions about property and finances on behalf of someone else (the ‘donor’).
+The legal implications of granting an LPA are substantial — it allows the attorney to access and manage the donor’s bank accounts, make financial decisions, pay bills, and carry out transactions as needed.
+It’s essential to understand that granting an LPA is a significant decision and should be made with careful consideration while you still have mental capacity.

-- Managing bank accounts and financial transactions
+- Managing bank accounts, savings, and financial transactions

-- Making decisions regarding investments and assets
+- Making decisions regarding investments, property, and other assets

 Types of Power of Attorney

 Understanding the differences between these types is crucial for selecting the one that best suits your needs.
+For most people, a Lasting Power of Attorney for Property and Financial Affairs is the right choice for protecting bank accounts and other financial assets.

 Why You Might Need a Power of Attorney